postsharp/Metalama.Documentation/content/conceptual/fabrics/fabrics-configuring.md

 uid: fabrics-configuring
 ---

-# Configuring Aspects using Project Fabrics
+# Configuring aspects using project fabrics

 Aspect libraries can provide a configuration API to set options that affect all aspect instances.
 These options can be set in the `AmendProject` method of the project fabric.